 Folding my Knickers in a Stranger’s Studio

 But, when I arrived I immediately felt at ease with Felix.
-He’s kind, warm, gorgeous, and instantly likable.
+He’s kind, warm, and instantly likable.
 He’s absolutely one of those people that you want to be BFFs with, you know?
 After a bit of small talk, Felix asked me if I was still willing to pose nude.
 My answer was yes, so I started to undress as we continued to chat.
 And then, as soon as I finished neatly folding my knickers on the floor of his studio, we got to it.

-Anyone who’s ever sent a nude (if you say you haven’t, you’re lying) knows that it takes 100 attempts to make sure your body looks its best.
+Anyone who’s ever taken a nude (if you say you haven’t, you’re probably lying) knows that it takes 100 attempts to make sure your body looks its best.
 Stomach sucked in, ass pushed out, tits presented as perkily as possible.
 But this was different.
 It wasn’t about looking sexy, it was about finding the confidence to just let my body do its thing.

 For my first pose, I stood strong and tall for a warrior goddess painting that Felix was planning.
 It was the perfect way to start the session and I felt brave and confident.
 The next pose was seated with my tummy squished up in a way that I’m struggling not to call unflattering.

-We did a total of around ten poses, and I enjoyed every single one of them.
+We did around ten poses, and I genuinely enjoyed every single one of them.
 I was completely comfortable in nothing but my flesh, and I felt womanly, serene, and powerful throughout.
 Felix told me I looked beautiful and I believed him.
 As I lie on his studio floor, body spread long for his camera, I forgot all about the bits of my body that I don’t like so much.
 Instead, I focused on the feeling of pride that was surging through my body.
-When we were done I cycled home from Felix’ studio with a huge smile on my face.
+When we were finished I cycled home from Felix’ studio with a huge smile on my face.
 Energy surged through me and I felt incredibly free.

 The Morning After the Night Before

 The next morning Felix sent me some of the images from our shoot and my feelings were hugely contradictory.
 On one hand, I loved them.
-I loved what they represented and how he’d arranged my body so perfectly in every shot.
+I loved what they represented and how he’d arranged my body so creatively in every shot.
 And I thought I looked truly beautiful in a couple of them.
-But in a few others, I couldn’t look at them objectively, and I fought a strong urge to be cruel to myself.
+But with a few others, I couldn’t look at them objectively, and I fought a strong urge to be cruel to myself.
 The unflattering one of my squished tummy was my biggest challenge.
-As I stared at the photo the word fat ran round in my head like some sort of anti-mantra.
+As I stared at the photo the word fat ran around in my head like some sort of anti-mantra.

 Felix shared the images, including the squishy one, in his Instagram stories (with my consent obviously).
 I also shared a note in my own story, telling my followers where to find the nudes if they wanted to see them.
 I then spent the rest of the morning freaking out, wondering who’d looked at them and what they thought of me.
 Did they cringe when they saw the photos?
-Were they shocked by how I look without clothes?
+Were they shocked by how I looked without clothes?
 Did they wonder why I’d feel ok showing off my body when it looks like dough?

-Hey, why do You put Yourself in These Situations, Sophie?
+Hey, Why Do You Put Yourself in These Situations, Sophie?